kovidgoyal/calibre/manual/edit.rst

 .. |spmb| image:: images/split-button.png

 One, perhaps non-obvious, use of the preview panel is to split long HTML files.
-While viewing the file you want to split, click the :guilabel:`split mode` button under the preview panel |spmb|.
+While viewing the file you want to split, click the :guilabel:`Split mode` button under the preview panel |spmb|.
 Then simply move your mouse to the place where you want to split the file and click.
 A thick green line will show you exactly where the split will happen as you move your mouse.
 Once you have found